How to File a Health Insurance Appeal for a Denied Claim

 • Expedited appeals

-An internal appeal is where you go back to your insurance company (individual or funded plan) or your employer (self-funded plan) and ask them to reconsider their decision.
+1. An internal appeal is where you go back to your insurance company (individual or funded plan) or your employer (self-funded plan) and ask them to reconsider their decision.
 Appeals can take place after you received a service or before you receive a service.
-You have 6 months (180 days) from the day you learn your claim was denied to file an appeal.
+You have 6 months (180 days) from the date you are notified of the denied claim to file your appeal.
 Your insurance company then has a set timeline to respond back.
 You can also file an expedited appeal, for example, if waiting for an extended period of time could cause more harm.

-An external appeal can be filed if your insurance denies your original appeal.
+2. An external appeal can be filed if your insurance denies your original appeal.
 In this case, you go to an independent entity and ask them to look at the facts.
 This process is based on your state’s specific laws, and the decision at this step is final in all cases.
-Generally, you have 4 months from the day you learn your claim was denied to file an external appeal.
+Generally, you have 4 months from the date you are notified of the denial to file an external appeal.
 You can also file an expedited appeal, if you qualify.

 Prepare to File an Appeal